Edward William Cooke Biography | Oil Painting Reproductions

 3-27-1811 London, ENG – 1-4-1880 London, ENGBack to Artist IndexView Artists Paintings

-Edward William Cooke was born in Pentonville, London, the son of well-known line engraver George Cooke; his uncle, William Bernard Cooke (1778–1855), was also a line engraver of note, and Edward was raised in the company of artists.
-He was a precocious draughtsman and a skilled engraver from an early age, displayed an equal preference for marine subjects and published his "Shipping and Craft" – a series of accomplished engravings – when he was 18, in 1829.
-Edward William Cooke began painting in oils in 1833, took formal lessons from James Stark in 1834 and first exhibited at the Royal Academy and British Institution in 1835, by which time his style was essentially formed.
+Edward William Cooke was born in the London suburb of Pentonville, his father George Cooke and uncle William Bernard Cooke were both engravers so Edward was raised in an artistic family.
+He was a bright draughtsman and a talented engraver from an early age, with an inclination for marine subjects and published his "Shipping and Craft", a series of marine engravings, when he was 18.
+Edward William Cooke began oil painting in 1833, took lessons the following year from James Stark and had his first exhibit at the Royal Academy and British Institution a year later, by this time his style was formed.

-He went on to travel and paint with great industry at home and abroad, indulging his love of the 17th-century Dutch marine artists with a visit to the Netherlands in 1837.
-He returned regularly over the next 23 years, studying the effects of the coastal landscape and light, as well as the works of the country's Old Masters, resulting in highly successful paintings.
-He went on to travel in Scandinavia, Spain, North Africa and, above all, to Venice.
-In 1858, he was elected into the National Academy of Design as an Honorary Academician.
+He traveled and paint at home and abroad, revealing his affection for the seventeenth-century Dutch marine artists when he visited the Netherlands in 1837.
+Over the next 23 years, he kept returning to study the effects of light on the coastal landscape and also to study the works of Dutch Old Masters.
+He went on to travel in Scandinavia, Spain, North Africa and, Venice.
+In 1858, he was elected to the National Academy of Design as an Honorary Academician.

-Edward William Cooke also had serious natural history and geological interests, being a Fellow of the Linnean Society, Fellow of the Geological Society and Fellow of the Zoological Society, and of the Society of Antiquaries.
-In the 1840s he helped his friend, the horticulturist, James Bateman fit out and design the gardens at Biddulph Grange, in particular the orchids and rhododendrons.
-His geological interests in particular led to his election as Fellow of the Royal Society in 1863 and he became a Royal Academician the following year.
-In 1842 John Edward Gray named a species of boa, Corallus cookii, in Cooke's honor.
+Edward William Cooke also had a serious interest in natural history and geology, he was elected a Fellow of the Linnean Society, Geological Society, the Zoological Society, and the Society of Antiquaries.
+His geological interests, in particular, led to his election as Fellow of the Royal Society in 1863 and he became a Royal Academician the following year.
+In 1842 a species of boa, Corallus Cookii, was named in Cooke's honor.